SHAREHOLDER ALERT: Levi & Korsinsky Notifies The Estee Lauder Companies, Inc. (EL) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Korsinsky, LLP notifies investors in The Estee Lauder Companies, Inc. ("Estee" or the "Company") (NYSE: EL ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in The Estee Lauder Companies, Inc. ("Estee" or the "Company") (NYSE: EL) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Estee investors who were adversely affected by alleged securities fraud between August 18, 2022 and May 2, 2023.
 Follow the link below to get more information and be contacted by a member of our team: